-1 - Their claim that this is veneration of the Prophet (peace and blessings of Allaah be upon him):

-The response to that is that the way to venerate him is to obey him, do as he commanded and avoid that which he forbade, and to love him; he is not to be venerated through innovations, myths and sins.
+- 1. Their claim that this is veneration of the Prophet, peace and blessings of Allah be upon him: The response to that is that the way to venerate him is to obey him, do as he commanded and avoid that which he forbade, and to love him; he is not to be venerated through innovations, myths and sins.
 Celebrating his birthday is of this blameworthy type because it is a sin.
-The people who venerated the Prophet (peace and blessings of Allaah be upon him) the most were the Sahaabah (may Allaah be pleased with them), as 'Urwah ibn Mas'ood said to Quraysh: "O people, by Allaah I have visited kings.
-I went to Caesar, Chosroes and the Negus, but by Allaah I never saw a king whose companions venerated him as much as the companions of Muhammad venerated Muhammad (peace and blessings of Allaah be upon him).
-By Allaah, whenever he spat it never fell on the ground, it fell into into the hand of one his companions, then they wiped their faces and skins with it.
+The people who venerated the Prophet, peace and blessings of Allah be upon him, the most were the sahabah, may Allah be pleased with them, as 'Urwah ibn Mas'ud said to Quraysh, "O people, by Allah I have visited kings.
+I went to Caesar, Chosroes and the Negus, but by Allah I never saw a king whose companions venerated him as much as the companions of Muhammad venerated Muhammad, peace and blessings of Allah be upon him.
+By Allah, whenever he spat it never fell on the ground, it fell into into the hand of one his companions, then they wiped their faces and skins with it.
 If he instructed them to do something, they would hasten to do as he commanded.
-When he did wudoo', they would almost fight over his water.
-When he spoke they would lower their voices in his presence; and they did not stare at him out of respect for him." (al-Bukhaari, 3/178, no. 2731, 2732; al-Fath, 5/388).
+When he did wudu', they would almost fight over his water.
+When he spoke they would lower their voices in his presence; and they did not stare at him out of respect for him."
+[Al-Bukhari, 3/178, no. 2731, 2732; al-Fath, 5/388].
 Yet despite this level of veneration, they never took the day of his birth as an 'Eid (festival).
-If that had been prescribed in Islam they would not have neglected to do that.

-2 - Using as evidence the fact that many people in many countries do this.

-The response to that is that evidence consists of that which is proven from the Prophet (peace and blessings of Allaah be upon him), and what is proven from the Prophet is that innovations are forbidden in general, and this is an innovation.
-What people do, if it goes against the evidence (daleel), does not prove anything, even if many of them do it.

-"And if you obey most of those on the earth, they will mislead you far away from Allaah's path"
+If that had been prescribed in Islam they would not have neglected to do that. - 2.
+Using as evidence the fact that many people in many countries do this: The response to that is that evidence consists of that which is proven from the Prophet, peace and blessings of Allah be upon him, and what is proven from the Prophet is that innovations are forbidden in general, and this is an innovation.
+What people do, if it goes against the evidence (dalil), does not prove anything, even if many of them do it.
+"And if you obey most of those on the earth, they will mislead you far away from Allah's path."
+[Al-Qur'an6:116] Nevertheless, in every age, praise be to Allah, there have always been those who denounce this bid'ah and state clearly that it is false.
+Those who persist in following it after the truth had been explained to them have no proof.